ShannMann/PortfolioProjects/README.md

 In this project, I demonstrate a variety of approaches to cleaning a dataset with SQL.
 I've included the Nashville Housing dataset used in the project in this repository.
 I converted date format, self joined the table to identify data that could populate null values, broke out addresses into separate columns using SUBSTRING and PARSENAME functions, updated tables, used a CASE statement to standardize entries, set up a CTE to identify and remove duplicates, and deleted unused columns.

+## Simple Linear Regression with Python

+In this project, I examine marketing data to determine predictors of sales.
+I use Python to perform exploratory data analysis, to create visualizations to explore relationships between variables and evaluate linear regression assumptions, to build and fit a simple linear regression model, and to summarize the model evaluation and interpretation.